RoyZihao/Similarity-in-Data/README.md

+# Demo
-# Each data instance has a label.
+Each data instance has a label.
 Use various distance measures to find the similarities among data instances, and then calculate the precision of each measure.